DevMountain/react-5-mini/README.md

 <img src="https://raw.githubusercontent.com/DevMountain/redux-counter/master/SolutionPicture.png" />

 ### Setup
 To begin, fork and clone this repository.
-Once it has finished downloading `cd` into the project root and run `npm i` or `yarn` to fetch the project dependencies.
+Once it has finished downloading `cd` into the project root and run `npm i` to fetch the project dependencies.
 After they are fetched run `npm start` and a browser window will open at `http://localhost:3000` displaying a (non-functioning) counter app.

 ### The plan
 Our goal with this mini project is to create a small counter application using React and Redux.
 Beyond the standard increment and decrement functionality, we also want to implement an undo/redo stack similar to what you see in most text editors.